 - Arrive and leave lab on time.

-- Dress in comfortable clothes (uniforms are not required), wear closed toe shoes, pull hair up and back.
+- Dress in comfortable clothes (uniforms are not required), wear closed toe shoes.

 - Personal items should be stored in the room out of the way and not blocking walkways.

 - Do not use pens or markers around the mannequins or task trainers.